aman333nolawz/CTF-Blader/README.md

 ROT47 is a derivative of ROT13 which, in addition to scrambling the basic letters, treats numbers and common symbols.
 Instead of using the sequence A–Z as the alphabet, ROT47 uses a larger set of characters from the common character encoding known as ASCII.
 Specifically, the 7-bit printable characters, excluding space, from decimal 33 '!' through 126 '~', 94 in total, taken in the order of the numerical values of their ASCII codes, are rotated by 47 positions, without special consideration of case.
 For example, the character A is mapped to p, while a is mapped to 2.
 The use of a larger alphabet produces a more thorough obfuscation than that of ROT13.
 For example: `The Quick Brown Fox Jumps Over The Lazy Dog.` enciphers to:`%96 "F:4< qC@H? u@I yF>AD ~G6C %96 {2KJ s@8]`
-Here is a [decoder](https://www.dcode.fr/rot-47-cipher) for Rot47
+is a [decoder](https://www.dcode.fr/rot-47-cipher) for Rot47

 Maritime Flags
 -------------

 A maritime flag is a flag designated for use on ships, boats, and other watercraft.
 But it also comes often in puzzles and CTF challenges.
 Here is a decoder for [Mary time flags](https://www.dcode.fr/maritime-signals-code).

 ![Maritime Flags](https://i.stack.imgur.com/N0IZi.png "Maritime Flags")

 Birds on wire